leidZhang/QCar-Remote-Control/README.md

   <br>Press Up button on the steering wheel controller to enable and diable the reverse function.
 - Toggle Lights On/Off:
   <br>Press A button on the steering wheel controller to turn the QCar's light on and off, enhancing visibility during different conditions.
+- Safe Mode:
+  <br>Press XBOX button on the steering wheel controller to lock/unlock the QCar.
+For Keyboard controller
+- Steering:
+  <br>Press 'a' or 'd' to steer the QCar in the respective direction.
+- Throttle:
+  <br>Press 'w' to increase speed.
+You can stop the QCar by press 's'.
+- Cruise Control:
+  <br>Press 'q' to engage and disengage cruise control, maintaining a steady speed.
+- Reverse:
+  <br>Press 'e' to enable and diable the reverse function.
+- Toggle Lights On/Off:
+  <br>Press 'l' to turn the QCar's light on and off, enhancing visibility during different conditions.
+- Safe Mode:
+  <br>Press '/' to lock/unlock the QCar.
 ## Update
 - <b>2023-09-26:</b> Refactored code to satisfy SOLID principle
 - <b>2023-10-11:</b> Initial setting GUI